-4. Deploy the changes in the system using role model composition.
+- 1. Specify Policy: Specify the policy using a sub-set of the natural language and the acquaintance models available; - 2.
+Determine involved models: Analyze it to find out which role models or interactions, and consequently which autonomic and autonomous properties, are involved in it; - 3.
+Compose roles and plans: Compose these role models, both static and dynamic aspects; - 4.
+Deploy using composition Deploy the changes in the system using role model composition.
 That is to say, the running system has a set of role models mapped over its structural organization; thus, adding a new policy consists of composing the current role models with the one that describes the new policy.

-We have to take into account that when composing several role models, we can find emergent mRIs: those that are not present in any of the initial role models;
+We have to take into account that when composing several role models, we can find

-composed roles: the roles in the resultant models that represent several initial roles as a single element;

-composed mRIs: mRIs in the resultant model that represents several initial mRIs as a single element;

-unchanged roles: those that are left unchanged and imported directly from the initial role models;

-unchanged mRIs: those left unchanged and imported directly.
+- emergent roles : roles that appear in the composition yet they do not belong to any of the initial role models; - emergent mRIs : those that are not present in any of the initial role models; - composed roles : the roles in the resultant models that represent several initial roles as a single element; - composed mRIs : mRIs in the resultant model that represents several initial mRIs as a single element; - unchanged roles : those that are left unchanged and imported directly from the initial role models; - unchanged mRIs : those left unchanged and imported directly.